Unsound Inferences Make Proofs Shorter: Quantifier Inferences

 \end{exm}

-Recall that a function on the natural numbers is \textit{exponential} if it can be defined by a quantifier-free formula from $+$, $\cdot$, and the function $x\mapsto 2^x$.
-A function on the natural numbers is \textit{elementary} if it can be defined by a quantifier-free formula from $+$, $\cdot$, $x \mapsto 2^x$, and the function
+Recall that a function on the natural numbers is \textit{elementary} if it can be defined by a quantifier-free formula from $+$, $\cdot$, and the function $x\mapsto 2^x$.
 By independent results of R. Statman \cite{statman79} (which were formalized in \cite{baazleitsch94}) and of V. P. Orevkov \cite{orevkov82}, the sizes of the smallest cut-free $\lk$-proofs of sequents of length $n$ are not bounded by any elementary function on $n$.
 Our main theorem is that cut-free $\calcb$-proofs are non-elementarily shorter than cut-free $\lk$-proofs:

 \begin{theorem} There is no elementary function bounding the length of the shortest cut-free $\lk$-proof of a formula in terms of its shortest cut-free $\calcb$-proof. \end{theorem}

 An immediate consequence is the following: